vijayraavi/20535-ArchitectingMicrosoftAzureSolutions/index.md

 permalink: index.html
 ---

-Links to each of 20535’s lab exercises are listed in the below table:
+Hyperlinks to each of 20535’s lab exercises are listed below.

+---

 | Module | Activity |
 | --- | --- |